telerik/blazor-docs/components/pdfviewer/overview.md

 ## Toolbar

 The [PdfViewer toolbar can render built-in and custom tools]({%slug pdfviewer-toolbar%}).
-By default, it displays the following tools:
+The default tools are related to the built-in features such as:

+* Paging
+* Zoom
+* Text selection
-* a pager
+* Pan
-* zoom buttons and a dropdown
-* search button
+* Search
-* open and download buttons
+* Open and download
-* print button
+* Print

 ## PdfViewer Parameters